Skip to Content

 Dowels

-Rockbolt against white backgroundThis is a simple type of lock that requires a one-inch dowel to fit between a sliding window and its jamb.
-It may seem rather primitive but it definitely gets the job done.
+This simple type of lock requires a one-inch dowel to fit between a sliding window and its jamb.
+It may seem rather primitive, but it definitely gets the job done.

-Window Locks For Double Hung Windows
+Locks For Double-Hung Windows

-Close up of double hung window with lockDouble-hung windows are quite notorious for being vulnerable to intruders, mainly because of their mechanism.
+Double-hung windows are quite notorious for being vulnerable to intruders, mainly because of their mechanism.
 These windows are comprised of two panes placed on top of each other that are typically secured by a half-moon lock.

-Although it appears that half-moon locks should suffice, this is not actually recommended.
+Although it appears that half-moon locks should suffice, this is not recommended.
 In fact, a small knife can easily pry this lock open.

 Here are some of the best locks to secure your double-hung windows.

-Andersen’s Double-Hung Window Locks
+Andersen’s Double-Hung Locks

-Defender Security U 9929 Double-Hung Window Locks
+Defender Security U 9929 Double-Hung Locks

-This window lock is made of strong and sturdy steel, and is easy to install and operate.
+This lock is made of strong, sturdy steel and is easy to install and operate.
 It also has a visually appealing antique brass finish.
+This is most recommended for use on vertically sliding wood windows that are double-hung.

-This is most recommended to use on vertically sliding wood windows that are double-hung.
 This is installed vertically towards the bottom of the window’s upper sash, effectively creating a wedge between the two sashes that disables the lower sash from being lifted.

 Window Wedge

-Using Lag Screws For Double Hung Windows
+Using Lag Screws For Double-Hung Windows

-Lag screwsOne of the main difficulties in operating locks for double-hung windows is the weight of the upper pane.
-If a lag screw is installed correctly, it can withstand up to 212 pounds worth of withdrawal even if only a 5/16-inch shaft is installed so it can be pretty effective.
+One of the main difficulties in operating locks for double-hung windows is the weight of the upper pane.
+If a lag screw is installed correctly, it can withstand up to 212 pounds worth of withdrawal, even if only a 5/16-inch shaft is installed, so it can be pretty effective.

 Lock Grades

-Close up detail of keyed lock on glass doorAs a homeowner, you don’t necessarily have to be an expert on lock grades.
-Still, it does pay to know what kind of ANSI rating your locks are getting to figure out if they offer the kind of security you actually require.
+As a homeowner, you don’t necessarily have to be an expert on lock grades.
+Still, it does pay to know what kind of ANSI rating you purchase to figure out if they offer the kind of security you require.

 What is ANSI?